There are many treatment options for

 Looking after your mental health is important.

 In addition to the shock of your diagnosis, treatment can affect mood, energy, and sleep.
 It’s also common to worry about how well treatment is working.
-With so much happening, feeling scared or uncertain about the future is normal – and support is available.
+With so much happening, feeling scared or uncertain about the future is normal.
+Support is available.

 Find more information about mental health in Living with MBC.